 Taking Flight isn't difficult to sew, but it does require a bit more time to assemble than some of the other baby quilt patterns.
 A variety of different patches gives you an excellent opportunity to vary the color value—it would make a very nice scrap quilt.

-The Darting Birds baby quilt is made by sewing twelve 6-inch quilt blocks on point and surrounding them with setting squares and triangles.
+The Darting Birds baby quilt is made by sewing 12 (6-inch) quilt blocks on point and surrounding them with setting squares and triangles.